dwjohnston/javascript-101/lesson-2-syntax/README.md

 - `var` Is similar to `let` but it's much older and does have some quite technical differences.
 I generally recommend never using it.

 I'm mentioning them here as you may seem them in other tutorials etc.

+### Variable naming

+Different languages and different programmers/programming teams have different conventions about how we name variables.
+Note that spaces are typically not allowed.

+Here a list of common styles:

+- camelCase - initial lower case, and then following words are upper case.
+- PascalCase - like camel case, but the first letter is capitalized
+- kebab-case - hyphens seperate the words.
+- snake_case - underscores seperate the words.

+Note that kebab case is illegal in JavaScript - as the hyphen is interpreted as a 'minus' operation, (see below).

+For our purposes we will stick to camelCase, it's the most common style, and is much easier to write than adding underscores everywhere.

+Note also that as a convention in code we like to use American English.
+For example if we had a variable for color, I would call it `color` and not `colour`, even though I'm in a country that uses British English.
+This is because most programming languages use American English and it will get confusing switching between the two.

 ## Math operations